HajimeKawahara/exojax/documents/tutorials/opacity.rst

 and pressure (bar).
 Also, we here assume the 100 % CO atmosphere, i.e. the partial pressure = pressure.

-Note: we can reduce the use of DRAM by using the option of ``extract=True`` in ``moldb.MdbHit``.
-It extracts the opacity data we consider now.
-See ":doc:`../userguide/hitran`" for the details.

 .. code:: ipython3

     Mmol=28.010446441149536 # molecular weight